Last updated on December 24, 2025

 Ketria Triome | Illustration by Sam Burley

-Decks with high land counts will use these a lot.
-They fill land spots but if you’re good with roughly 15 lands already on field, you don’t need any more.
+I’m not done with cycling yet, get back here.
+Decks with high land counts will use cycling lands a lot.
+They fill land spots but if you’re good with roughly 15 lands already on field, you shouldn't need many more.
 You can just cycle these away to draw cards for alternative value out of a card that would otherwise be dead in your hand.
-Pretty neat!

 Fixing and Ramp Cards